bit2shift/ubermakefile/README.md

 Each key in this dictionary is a package that can be queried with `pkg-config`.

 #### _`<package>`_
 A single dependency.
-Used in invocations of `pkg-config <package> [--static] <--cflags ¦ --libs-only-L --libs-only-other ¦ --libs-only-l>`.
+Used in invocations of

+    pkg-config <package> [--static] <--cflags ¦ --libs-only-L --libs-only-other ¦ --libs-only-l>

 ##### `static`
 A boolean value.
 Toggles the `--static` option of `pkg-config`.